cyberhappy/Automating-Tasks/README.md

 How to use it

-chmod +x Automation.sh
+chmod +x Automation.sh <br />
-sudo Automation.sh
+sudo Automation.sh <br />
-./Automation.sh
+./Automation.sh <br />

+when the script runs choose the option you want like 1 2 3 4 5